TritonDataCenter/rfd/rfd/0174/README.md

 ### iscsi Target Machine Failure

-When one of the iscsi target machines goes down, all 17 active `mako` servers will see a disk fail in their zpool, but because they are a raidz3, there would have to be more than three iscsi target machines down before there was a loss of data and availability.
+When one of the iscsi target machines goes down, all active `mako` servers will see at one disk fail in each of the top-level vdevs in their zpool.
+If they are a raidz3, there would have to be more than three iscsi target machines down before there was a loss of data and availability.
+For raidz2, two iscsi target machines can be down at once.

-When the failed iscsi target machine comes back up, all 17 `mako` zpools will be resilvering against disks in that box.
+When the failed iscsi target machine comes back up, all active `mako` zpools will be resilvering against disks in that box.
 This might be a performance concern and is called out in the testing section.

 ### iscsi Target Disk Failure

-This will be just like a normal disk failure in the `mako's` zpool, but only one of the 17 `mako` servers would be impacted.
+This will be just like a normal disk failure in the `mako's` zpool, but only one of the active `mako` servers would be impacted.
 Once the disk was replaced, the single impacted `mako` zpool would resilver.

 ## Maintenance procedures